 '''

 PARMLIST DSECT

 Parameters for the input record exit

+WORK@

 DS A

 Address of 16-byte static work area

-WORK@

-PFATTR@
+PFATTR@ DS

+Address of print-file-attribute information

-DS
+RECORD@ DS

 Α

-Address of print-file-attribute information

-RECORD@

-DS

 Address of the input record

-Α

 DS

 Α

 Reserved for future use

 RECORDLN DS

+Н

 Length of the input record

+DS

 Н

 Reserved for future use

-DS

-Н

 REQUEST

 DS

+Χ

 Add, delete, or process the record

 E0F

 DS

+C

 EOF indicator

 '''

-Figure 25. z/OS, VM, or VSE Sample Input Record Exit DSECT
+Figure 25. z/OS, VM, or VSE sample input record exit DSECT

-The address of the control block containing the following parameters is passed to the input record exit.
+The address of the control block that contains the following parameters is passed to the input record exit.
 For z/OS, VM, and VSE, the address is passed in a standard parameter list pointed to by register 1; for AIX and Windows, the address is passed by the first parameter.